Nottingham Internship Scheme

 Hear about Jesica's internship experience

-One of the benefits of the internship was developing commericial awareness.
+One of the benefits of the internship was developing commercial awareness.
 So the opportunity to make make decisions, connect with people and learn about different areas within the business really helped.

 Jesica Dahal, third year Industrial Economics

-- NIS spring internships take place over the Easter break and are ten days long.
-In order to participate students will need to meet eligibility criteria which will be confirmed when applications open in February.
+- In order to participate students will need to meet eligibility criteria

-- Internships will be hosted by SMEs in Nottingham and Nottinghamshire.
+- Opportunities will primarily be in Nottingham and Nottinghamshire

 - All of the internships will be paid the National Living Wage as a minimum.